SignPath/website/docs/documentation/artifact-configuration/examples.md

 This artifact configuration describes an MSI installer package containing several components.
 The components have a similar structure and are therefore defined as a `<directory-set>`.
 Each component contains a `main.exe` and zero or more resource DLLs.

-{%- assign table = site.data.tables.artifact-configuration.similar-directories-example -%}
-{%- include render-table.html -%}
+{%- include render-table.html table=site.data.tables.artifact-configuration.similar-directories-example -%}
 {: .noheader .noborder }

 Example of a directory structure that would match this configuration:

-{%- assign table = site.data.tables.artifact-configuration.similar-directories-example-match -%}
-{%- include render-table.html -%}
+{%- include render-table.html table=site.data.tables.artifact-configuration.similar-directories-example-match -%}
 {: .noheader .noborder }

 ## Metadata restrictions